mauriciojost/mauriciojost.github.io/_posts/2017-10-16-howto-post-and-presentation.markdown

 <!--slide-next-->

-# First slide
+# First part

 This is an example of an horizontal slide.

 Text written here appears in both the presentation and the post layouts.

+<!--slide-ignore-begin-->

 Press `ESC` to navigate over all the slides.

-<!--slide-ignore-begin-->

 You can have text that will be ignored in the presentation, but written in the post, so you can go more into details where it really matters.